 WHEN IS RESTITUTION ORDERED?
 FOR WHAT CRIMES?

 Restitution is usually ordered if a crime victim’s losses are a direct result of the crime, if the judge feels restitution is necessary for the offender’s rehabilitation, or if restitution will in some sense make the victim “whole” again.
 In fraud and theft cases, restitution is almost always ordered by the court; many states require the payment of restitution for crimes against the elderly, sexual assaults, hate crimes, domestic violence, child abuse, driving under the influence, and identity fraud.
-Anyone who is accused of any of these crimes in the state of Washington should seek legal help right away by contacting an experienced Seattle criminal defense lawyer.
+Anyone who is accused of any of these crimes in the state of Washington should seek legal help right away by contacting an experienced Seattle sex crimes lawyer.

 State law in Washington says that with one exception, “restitution ordered by a court pursuant to a criminal conviction shall be based on easily ascertainable damages for injury to or loss of property, actual expenses incurred for treatment for injury to persons, and lost wages resulting from injury.
 Restitution shall not include reimbursement for damages for mental anguish, pain and suffering, or other intangible losses, but may include the costs of counseling reasonably related to the offense.
 The amount of restitution shall not exceed double the amount of the offender’s gain or the victim’s loss from the commission of the crime.”